Ayr

 Ayr has shown very soft population growth performance across periods assessed by AreaSearch

-The Ayr statistical area's population is estimated at around 8,866 as of Nov 2025.
-This reflects an increase of 263 people since the 2021 Census, which reported a population of 8,603 people.
-The change is inferred from the resident population of 8,753 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 23 validated new addresses since the Census date.
-This level of population equates to a density ratio of 374 persons per square kilometer.
-Over the past decade, Ayr has demonstrated resilient growth patterns with a -0.2% compound annual growth rate.
-Population growth was primarily driven by overseas migration that contributed approximately 88.0% of overall population gains during recent periods.
+As of Feb 2026, Ayr's population is estimated at around 8,866, reflecting an increase of 263 people since the 2021 Census.
+This increase represents a 3.1% change from the previous figure of 8,603.
+The estimation is based on AreaSearch validation following examination of ERP data released by ABS in June 2024 and an additional 19 new addresses validated since the Census date.
+This results in a population density ratio of 374 persons per square kilometer.
+Ayr has demonstrated resilient growth patterns over the past decade, with a compound annual growth rate of -0.2%.
+Population growth was primarily driven by overseas migration, contributing approximately 88.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort.
-Moving forward, lower quartile growth of locations outside capital cities is anticipated.
-The Ayr (SA2) is expected to grow by 23 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Moving forward, demographic trends anticipate lower quartile growth for locations outside capital cities.
+The suburb of Ayr is expected to grow by 24 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.5% in total over the 17 years.

 Frequently Asked Questions - Population